Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

 Managing Machine and Device Identities

-Today's organizations are adopting automation and scaling digitally, which means non-human identity types (IoT, bots, service accounts, containers, APIs, etc) are everywhere - and generally outnumber humans in many environments.
-These machine identities are completing critical business functions like: transferring data, automating processes, and enabling app-to-app communications.
+Today's organizations are adopting automation and scaling digitally, which means non-human identity types (IoT, bots, service accounts, containers, APIs, etc.) are everywhere - and generally outnumber humans in many environments.
+These machine identities are completing critical business functions like transferring data, automating processes, and enabling app-to-app communications.
 Regardless, these machine identities are becoming an increasing security and compliance risk when not managed.

 In many organizations, machine identities have been excluded from IAM activity, creating gaps in visibility, orphaned credentials, and elevated privilege without governance - which adversaries will exploit.
-This is why ILM or Identity Lifecycle Management strategies in 2025 will require the same level of diligence and governance for non-human entities as for human identities.
+This is why ILM or Identity Lifecycle Management strategies in 2026 will require the same level of diligence and governance for non-human entities as for human identities.

 An effective ILM platform should:

-• Issue time-bound credentials and API tokens: Credentials to machine identities must also be limited in their duration (short-lived) and should be automatically rotatable.
-Temporary tokens should expire in hours or days depending on context, with renewal only upon validation and logging.
-This guarantees ephemeral access and reduces persistent exposure.
+• Automatically create and tag machine identities: Anytime new API keys are generated for DevOps tasks or services (e.g., a new bot account to automate customer support), the process should automatically enroll the entity, ingest metadata (owner, purpose, expiration), and apply scoped access policies. - Issue time-bound credentials and API tokens: Credentials to machine identities must also be limited in their duration (short-lived) and should be automatically rotatable.
+Temporary tokens should expire in hours or days, depending on context, with renewal only upon validation and logging.
+This guarantees ephemeral access and reduces persistent exposure. - Deactivate or archive inactive entities: Machine identities that exceed their defined inactivity period (e.g., 30, 60, or 90 days) should inherently either result in an automated review or a straightforward safe removal.
+This action removes dormant access and therefore diminishes the risks of credential compromise.

 Scenario: Assume we have a CI/CD pipeline that requires an API key to deploy a container into production.
 Bear in mind that it is normally inappropriate to give an API key with no expiration.
-An example the ILM platform would be provisioning a key that had a 72-hour expiration period, linking it to the project and logging utilization.
+An example of the ILM platform would be provisioning a key that had a 72-hour expiration period, linking it to the project, and logging utilization.
 If the project extended beyond 72 hours, the team would have to request approval for another key provisioning.
 Once expired, the key would be automatically revoked and archived.

 Benefits of Effective Identity Lifecycle Management

-A successful ILM implementation isn't just a win for your IT department, it's a strategic win for your whole organization.
+A successful ILM implementation isn't just a win for your IT department; it's a strategic win for your whole organization.
 Here is the summary of how a successful ILM system affects more enterprise performance areas:

 • Audit Confidence Increased: Compliance is more than a checkbox exercise at an organization.
 An organization requires verifiable, traceable evidence of governance.
 ILM platforms store audit logs associated with every identity action, access grant, change, or revocation.
-When audit season approaches, security and compliance teams have everything necessary to demonstrate policy compliance for any piece of regulation starting with SOX through GDPR.
+When audit season approaches, security and compliance teams have everything necessary to demonstrate policy compliance for any piece of regulation, starting with SOX through GDPR.

 • Improved Operational Efficiency: With ILM, users never have to wait for IT to manually add access.
 Rather, everything is automated in real-time, be it provisioning on Day 1 or revoking when someone is offboarded.
-This means less downtime, quicker ramp-ups to productivity, and easier role transitions whether you’re moving to a different project or department.
+This means less downtime, quicker ramp-ups to productivity, and easier role transitions, whether you’re moving to a different project or department.

 • Reduced IT Workload: Helpdesk teams are often overwhelmed with the number of access-related requests.
-ILM Systems eliminate, streamline, and automate these requests so the IT team can focus on more strategic items like improving architecture, or security.
+ILM systems eliminate, streamline, and automate these requests so the IT team can focus on more strategic items like improving architecture or security.
 When users can self-service their access request, and not wait for terms of approval, your need for user intervention significantly reduces.

-Insights That Matter: ILM Platforms are not merely reactive, ILM platforms are predictive.
-The difference can be found with real-time dashboards surface anomalies and trends such as unused entitlements, segregation of duties (SoD) violations, and overprivileged accounts.
 The visibility from dashboards enables organizations to continuously monitor and better understand risk across many variables and refine access strategies around actual usage and risk patterns.

 Best Practices for Implementing ILM